 Let’s explore the most popular solutions to the tax reform challenges.
 We’ll see why each one is ineffective.

-What if you just increase your current car allowance?
-Bad idea.
-You just increased your costs as well as the amount of money going to taxes (30–40% for most employees, plus FICA/Medicare for the employer).
-Oh, and you still did not solve the problem of inaccurate and inequitable business expense reimbursement.
+If you increase your flat car allowance amount, you increase your costs as well as the amount of money going to taxes (30–40% for most employees, plus FICA/Medicare for the employer).
+Nor do you solve the problem of inaccurate and inequitable payments.

 The fixed and variable rate methodology mirrors how each person incurs vehicle costs.